Essay Topic Hub

 Paper Undergraduate

-Anterior cruciate ligament anatomy and function
+Anterior cruciate ligament injury rehabilitation and prevention strategies

 Arnold, T., & Shelbourne, K. (2000).
 A perioperative rehabilitation program for anterior cruciate ligament surgery.
 The Physician and Sportsmedicine, 28, 1-16